scgrn/sendMail/README.md

 --attachments | Attachment paths (semicolon delimited) --edit | Open draft instead of immediately sending

 To, subject, and body are required.
-Note that there is a shocking lack of error checking here, validate your inputs before you feed this beast!
+Note that there is a shocking lack of error checking here, validate your output before you feed this beast!

 Returns 0 on success or 1 on failure